Bounds on Functionality and Symmetric Difference -- Two Intriguing Graph Parameters: Introduction

 \subsection{Our Results}

 In this paper, we show several lower and upper bounds for functionality and symmetric difference of various graph classes.
+Our main technical result is characterizing the functionality of random graphs $G(n,p)$ for all possible $p$.
+Note that $\fun(G) = \fun(\bar{G})$, where $\bar{G}$ is the complement of $G$.
+Since $G(n,1-p)$ is the complement of $G(n, p)$, we state our bounds only for $p \leq \frac{1}{2}$.
+Our lower and upper bound match up to a constant factor for a large range of $p$.
+Only for small values of $p$ our lower and upper bound differ by a $\ln n$ or $\ln^2 n$ factor.
+The bounds are presented in the following table, where $0 < \varepsilon < \frac{1}{2}$ is a small constant, and $O(\cdot)$ with $\Omega(\cdot)$ hide universal constants even independent on $\varepsilon$.
+All bounds hold for $G(n,p)$ almost surely, i.e., with probability at least $1 - o(1)$.

 As far as we know, there were only logarithmic lower bounds for functionality~\cite{implicit_representation,functionality,box_graphs}.
 Thus, it would have been possible that the functionality is at most logarithmic (similarly to the VC-dimension~\cite{vc_dimension}).
-However, we show that the functionality of the incidence graph of a finite projective plane of order $k$ is exactly $k + 1$, i.e., roughly $\sqrt{n}$.
-We complement this result with an almost matching upper bound that functionality of any graph is at most $O(\sqrt{n \log n})$.
-Further, we show for $\frac{3 \log^2 n}{n} \leq p \leq 1 - \frac{3 \log^2 n}{n}$ that a random graph $G(n,p)$ has at least logarithmic functionality with probability $1 - o(1)$.
-Note that if $p \leq o\left(\frac{\log n}{n}\right)$ then $\fun(G(n,p)) \leq o(\log n)$ with high probability because the minimum degree of $G(n,p)$ for such $p$ is $o(\log n)$ with high probability and $\fun(G)$ is bounded by the minimum degree of the graph $G$.
-Similarly for $p \geq 1 - o\left(\frac{\log n}{n}\right)$, as the functionality of a graph $G$ and its complement $\bar{G}$ is the same, and complement of $G(n,p)$ is $G(n, 1 - p)$.
-Thus, our range of $p$ is almost optimal -- up to a logarithmic factor.
-Further, we prove that any vertex of $G(n,\frac{1}{2})$ is function of at most $O(\log n)$ vertices with high probability.
-Unfortunately, it does not imply that functionality of $G(n, \frac{1}{2})$ is logarithmic as it still can contain an induced subgraph of higher functionality.
-Overall, it suggests that graphs with polynomial functionality are quite rare and should be very structured (like the case of finite projective plane).
+However, it is clear from the table that the maximum functionality of $G(n,p)$ is achieved when $p \approx \frac{1}{\sqrt{n}}$, for such $p$ holds that $\fun(G(n,p))$ is roughly $\sqrt{n}$.
+Further, we give an explicit construction of graphs of functionality $\Theta(\sqrt{n})$.
+In particular, we show that the functionality of the incidence graph of a finite projective plane of order $k$ is exactly $k + 1$, i.e., roughly $\sqrt{n}$.
+We complement this result with an almost matching upper bound that functionality of any graph is at most $O(\sqrt{n \ln n})$.
+Thus, the maximum functionality of random graphs (with the right value of $p$) and all graphs is roughly the same.

+Further, we study the symmetric difference parameter for two classes of intersection graphs.
+The intersection graph of a family of sets ${\cal F} = \{S_1,\dots,S_n\}$ is a graph $G = (V,E)$ where $V = \{v_1,\dots,v_n\}$ and two vertices $v_i$ and $v_j$ are connected if and only if the corresponding sets $S_i$ and $S_j$ of ${\cal F}$ intersect.
+An interval graph is an intersection graph of $n$ intervals on a real line.
+A circular arc graph is an intersection graph of $n$ arcs of a circle.
+We let $\INT_n$ denote the family of all intersection graphs with $n$ vertices, $\INT$ the family of all interval graphs.
+In the same vein, we define $\CA_n$ and $\CA$ for circular arc graphs.